 With digital technology so fundamentally expanding what we are able to do, we must establish some basic principles if we are to avoid misinterpreting current trends and phenomena.
 These principles will allow us to truly explore this new ‘space of the possible’ and the benefits that it might bring, instead of limiting and bending the technology to fit our existing economic and social systems.

-I will then provide a definition of scarcity that is grounded in human needs rather than based on money and prices, using this definition to show how technology has shifted scarcity throughout history, leading to dramatic change in how we live.
-From there, the rest of the book lays out a plan of attack.
+I will then provide a definition of scarcity based directly on human needs rather than on money and prices, using this definition to show how technology has shifted scarcity throughout history, leading to dramatic change in how we live.
+From there, I lay out a plan of attack for the rest of the book.